Course Outline

 For Participants:

-• Develop their personal management and team communication style.
+• Develop their personal management and communication style with the team.

-• Receive concrete tools (models, matrices, checklists) for immediate application after the training.
+• Receive concrete tools (models, matrices, checklists) to apply immediately after the training.

-• Practice difficult conversations they have avoided—along with trainer feedback.
+• Practice difficult conversations they have been avoiding—with trainer feedback.

 • Better understand the psychological mechanisms behind employee behavior.

-• Gain confidence as a leader—especially in stressful or conflict situations.
+• Gain confidence as a leader—even in stressful or conflict situations.

 For the Organization: